iwasherefirst2/laravel-multimail/README.md

 ## Requirments

-Laravel 5.6 or above.
-Also compatible with Laravel 6.0.
+Laravel 5 or Laravel 6.

 ## Installation